© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Remains of Tondu Ironworks is a scheduled monument protected by Cadw under reference GM433.
 View the official record →

-Tondu Ironworks is a post-medieval and modern industrial site located in the Bridgend area of South Wales.
+Remains of Tondu Ironworks is a post-medieval and modern industrial site located in Wales, designated as a scheduled ancient monument (Cadw SAM GM433).
 It is designated a Scheduled Ancient Monument by Cadw under reference GM433.

 Remains of Tondu Ironworks dates from the post medieval/modern period, and is classified as a ironworks.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Remains of Tondu Ironworks is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM433.